k3jph/k3jph.github.io/_posts/2015/2015-09-23-bsd-family-tree-reposted.md

   - software studies
   - systems science
 ---
 I needed to cite (informally, in a Facebook conversation) a footnote I had written 15-16 years ago in DaemonNews, an old publication dedicated to the [BSD family](https://svnweb.freebsd.org/base/head/share/misc/bsd-family-tree) of operating systems.
 DN is no longer available, it seems.
-And that's frustrating, because the article I had written, ["The BSD Family Tree"](/archive/the-bsd-family-tree/) is actually a pretty good resource on how the BSD-derived systems were interrelated.
+And that's frustrating, because the article I had written, "The BSD Family Tree," is actually a pretty good resource on how the BSD-derived systems were interrelated.
 So I have put a copy up for anyone interested.

 Also, it turns out the footnote didn't say what I remembered it saying.
 So what I needed it to say was,